 But Teddy Gyamfi, the chair of the Elections Committee, whose primary responsibility is to oversee the elections, failed to do either.

-Tuesday’s SA-Line encouraged students to attend sweeps, which is a forum for students to hear candidates‘ platforms, but omitted the date and time they would take place, as well as the candidate names.
+Tuesday’s SA-Line encouraged students to attend sweeps, a forum for students to hear candidates‘ explain their platforms, but omitted the date and time they would take place, as well as the candidate names.

 “That was my mistake,” Gyamfi told Pipe Dream.

-And when Jon Ganzarski, a senior majoring in geography, asked the committee for a list of candidates later that afternoon, Gyamfi’s response did not include the names nor the time of sweeps, where he said the names would be available.
+And when Jon Ganzarski, a senior majoring in geography, asked the committee for a list of candidates later that afternoon, Gyamfi’s response did not include the names, instead saying they would be available at sweeps, while once again omitting the time they would take place.

 “Given that the nomination/letter of intent period was closed, I couldn’t see a reason not to give me the answer,” Ganzarski said.